Getting new customers is good.

 Ok, so how do I calculate LTV?

 Once you have an understanding of how your SaaS company is defining the components that go into LTV (ARPA, Active users, Customer churn), you can calculate it easily.
+This is the lifetime value calculation we've been using to find our most loyal customers!
 Note in the below, we're reffering to active customers strictly when we say "Total # of Customers", because these are the folks who presumably will stick around.

 Three Ways you can Extend LTV